 In 2007 Australia introduced a single, national framework for corporations to report on greenhouse gas emissions, energy use and energy production.
+That framework, known as the National Greenhouse and Energy Reporting (NGER) Scheme, operates under the National Greenhouse and Energy Reporting Act 2007.

-Corporations that meet a National Greenhouse and Energy Reporting (NGER) threshold must register and then report each year.
+Corporations that meet an NGER threshold must register and then report each year.

-Information collected through the NGER scheme provides the basis for assessing liability under the carbon pricing mechanism.
+Information collected through the NGER Scheme provides the basis for assessing liability under the carbon pricing mechanism.

-The Clean Energy Regulator administers the National Greenhouse and Energy Reporting Act 2007 (NGER Act).
+The Clean Energy Regulator administers the NGER Scheme.

-For more details see about the NGER scheme.
+For more details see About the NGER Scheme.